 It’s great to have quick access to cash out, in-play and the majority of popular sports categories from the header and footer menu’s that appear as you navigate each page, as it saves time hunting for them.
 Cash out is a particularly useful quick link for the mobile bettor as seconds count when you are betting live.

 Speaking of live betting, the streaming content is still available via mobile and while it doesn’t work quite as well as it does on the desktop, this is probably to be expected.
 There aren’t many instances of lag or jumpy moments, and the fluctuating odds seem just as timely.

 It’s a good effort from Coral and they have a lot to fit into the smaller screen space, but they are also one of the biggest bookmakers in the country so it would have been nice to feel a bit more of a wow factor.
 You won’t find any issues with usability, market depth, or navigation – in fact the mobile site is fairly strong in these areas – but the performance felt laboured.

 The Help Centre

-Unfortunately, Coral cannot be contacted 24/7 other than via the live chat.
+Coral can be contacted 24/7 but only via the live chat and a dedicated Twitter account.
 It’s good that it’s there but since there is someone on the other end of it, they could have kept the phone line open too.
 The phone line is manned between 8am and 10pm and only offers support in English.
-Other methods include a dedicated Twitter account (although it’s not the sparkiest) and of course e-mail.
+Other methods include e-mail and post.

 The Help Centre is where you can find all the answers to your questions and it’s pretty good with the content it holds and the way it functions.
 However, contact options are not made immediately obvious and are spread across a few different pages, so you do have to hunt for them, and there is some contradictory information on there so it clearly needs a good going over.
 This is so easy to rectify that it comes across as a low priority for Coral.